Trump picks Rep. Matt Gaetz to serve as attorney general - Local News 8

 “Few issues in America are more important than ending the partisan Weaponization of our Justice System,” Trump wrote Wednesday in a post on his Truth Social platform.
 “Matt will end Weaponized Government, protect our Borders, dismantle Criminal Organizations and restore Americans’ badly-shattered Faith and Confidence in the Justice Department.”

-Gaetz, a Trump loyalist and conservative representative from Florida, said in an X post on the heels of the announcement that it would “be an honor to serve” in the role.
-He will be subject to Senate approval once formally nominated by Trump.
+Gaetz, a Trump loyalist and conservative representative from Florida, had spent several days at Mar-a-Lago over the past week, two sources familiar with his plans told CNN, and he flew to Washington with Trump on his private plane Wednesday.
+He said in an X post on the heels of the announcement that it would “be an honor to serve” in the role.

-The selection sets up the potential for a provocative confirmation process.
+The selection, which will be subject to Senate approval once Gaetz is formally nominated by Trump, sets up the potential for a provocative confirmation process.
 If confirmed, Gaetz would take over the nation’s top law enforcement agency – the same one that pursued a yearslong sex-crimes investigation into the congressman.
 The Justice Department ultimately decided last year not to pursue criminal charges against him.

+Gaetz has a relatively limited amount of experience as a practicing lawyer, especially compared to other recent attorneys general who had experience as top prosecutors, judges or nationally prominent defense lawyers.
+Instead, much of his professional career after graduating from the College of William & Mary Law School has been as a politician.

 The role of attorney general will be crucial to Trump’s vision for his second term and will help enforce the president-elect’s policy on immigration, reproductive health and the political retribution he vowed on the campaign trail.